 - 60,000 household electric connections repaired

-Since the civil war, USAID has helped Nicaragua to establish a free market economy, lay the foundation for democratic processes, and improve education and health services.
+Since its civil war, USAID has helped Nicaragua establish a free market economy, lay the foundation for democratic processes, and improve education and health services.

 Major economic and trade accomplishments include the 1990 Balance of Payment Support Program that helped Nicaragua to stimulate its economy through the import of capital goods, raw materials, agricultural inputs, oil, and non-luxury consumer goods.
-In order for Nicaragua to reach CAFTA-DR compliance, USAID supported the drafting and revision of 15 commercial and trade laws or regulations.
-Additionally, USAID led workshops to train over 2,000 small and medium sized enterprises in CAFTA-DR export requirements and standards, commodity specific export opportunities, and the protection of intellectual property rights.
+USAID also supported the drafting and revision of 15 commercial and trade laws or regulations to help Nicaragua to reach Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) compliance.
+USAID has led workshops to train over 2,000 small and medium-sized enterprises in CAFTA-DR export requirements and standards, commodity-specific export opportunities, and the protection of intellectual property rights.
 USAID support was critical to a 20 percent increase in exports of Nicaraguan products during the first year of CAFTA-DR implementation.
-USAID’s regional customs unification efforts and training led to a reduction of more than 50 percent of the time for fresh vegetables and fruits and other agriculture to clear customs on the Nicaragua-Honduras border.
+USAID’s regional customs unification efforts and training led to a reduction of more than 50 percent of the time for fresh vegetables, fruits and other agricultural products to clear customs on the Nicaragua-Honduras border.